 Features of the constitution were –

-- One feature of the Constitution was its adoption of universal adult franchise where all Indians above the age of 21 would be allowed to vote in state and national elections.
-This was a revolutionary step that the Indians were allowed to choose their own leaders now.
-In other countries such as the United Kingdom and the United States this right had been granted in stages.
-On the other hand India chose to grant this right to all its citizens regardless of gender, class or education after independence.
+- One feature of the Constitution was its adoption of the universal adult franchise where all Indians above the age of 21 would be allowed to vote in state and national elections.
+This was a revolutionary step in that the Indians were allowed to choose their own leaders.
+In other countries such as the United Kingdom and the United States, this right had been granted in stages.
+On the other hand, India chose to grant this right to all its citizens regardless of gender, class or education after independence.

 - A third feature of the Constitution was that it offered special privileges for the poorest and most disadvantaged Indians.
 The practice of untouchability was abolished.
 Hindu temples were open to all now including the former untouchables.
 The Constituent Assembly also recommended that a certain percentage of seats in legislatures as well as jobs in government be reserved for members of the lowest castes.
-Along with the former Untouchables the adivasis or Scheduled Tribes were also granted reservation in seats and jobs.
+Along with the former Untouchables, the Adivasis or Scheduled Tribes were also granted reservations in seats and jobs.

 India after Independence Class 8 Notes: Levels of Government

 The Constituent Assembly spent many days discussing the powers of the central government versus those of the state governments.
 Some members thought that the Centre’s interests should be foremost.
 Only a strong Centre “would be in a position to think and plan for the well-being of the country as a whole”.
 Other members felt that the provinces should have greater autonomy and freedom.
 The Constitution sought to balance these competing claims by providing three lists of subjects –